 In addition to text-based communication, GroupMe also supports pictures, videos, documents and web hyperlinks in its exchanges.

 It was bought by Skype in 2011, which in turn was bought by Microsoft earlier that same year.

-There are two components to Bizzabo, one for those that attend conferences and another for the businesses that organise them.
+There are two components to Bizzabo (opens in new tab), one for those that attend conferences and another for the businesses that organize them.

 Where the mobile app for attendees is free, the management tools to connect all those people costs money.
 How much depends on the integration needed with other software, and how much information you want to extract about the attendees.